 This year also sees a review of the entire Scór rules and administration.
 Some significant changes have been made as listed below –

 It is also an opportunity for members in clubs who do not make a contribution to the sporting end of their clubs to become involved and enjoy the beauty of preserving our cultural heritage.

-The semi-finals of this year’s Scór na nÓg will be held two weeks later on the 9th and 11th November.
-Confirmed venues for the semi-finals will be confirmed as soon as possible.
+The semi-finals of this year’s Scór na nÓg will be held on the 8th and 10th November.
+Confirmed venues for the semi-finals will be made known as soon as possible.
 It has become clear, in recent years, that a second night on a stage will always show a massive improvement in performances.
-This will present a great opportunity for competitors to prepare themselves for a county final which is then due to take place on Sunday 25th November in Killeeshil Community Centre.
+This will present a great opportunity for competitors to prepare themselves for a county final which is then due to take place on Sunday 24th November in St Ciaran’s College, Ballygawley.

-The Ulster semi-finals will then follow in early December with the Ulster Final being held on Saturday 12th January 2019 and the All Ireland finals will be held in the Theatre Royal, Castlebar, Co Mayo on Saturday 23rd February 2019.
+The Ulster semi-finals will then follow 8th and 14th December with the Ulster Final being held on Saturday 4th January 2019 and the All Ireland Finals will be held in the INEC, Killarney on Saturday 1st March 2020.